1. You have a right to have an advocate:

 5. You have a right to make your own decisions.

-You have a right expect the staff at the NDIS to give you information in a way that you can understand, so you can make a decision about what sort of support you want.
+You have a right to expect the staff at the NDIS to give you information in a way that you can understand, so you can make a decision about what sort of support you want.

 You have a right to get support, if you need it, to help you make decisions.